 A data or information classification policy also defines methods for storing sensitive data and specifies measures that need to be in place, such as encryption, backup, security, etc. It also paves the way for a response plan for each category in case of a security incident.

-What does a data classification policy include?
+Why a data classification policy matters

 A data classification policy includes the criteria for categorizing data based on sensitivity, importance, and definitions of each data classification level.
 It also acts as a guide on how to handle and access each category of data.